2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Nicene Creed

-The creeds in the early church were composed to describe what Christians believe because the believers were facing much persecution and needed to defend the faith.
-Thus, they composed creeds, short statements of faith, that were not intended to be prescriptive, but to describe what Christians to believe.

-Though they became prescriptive, that is they define the Christian.
-However, they were rather brief, and did not fully cover the matters of the Divine Trinity and the son of God Jesus Christ, bringing about much contention.

-The question of how God could be three yet one, and how each included the other became a major focus of the early church.
+The Apostle's creed and the Nicene creed in the early third century affirms the existence and belief of the Holy Spirit, but does not elaborate on the purpose of the Spirit.
 Because these creeds were written in the earlier church where the Trinity was the main matter of focus, not much was spoken regarding the Spirit.
-For example, the Nicene Creed only speaks regarding the Spirit superficially, stating merely that they believed in the Holy Spirit without anything else said of the Spirit.
 Later, the council of Constantinople further confirmed the deity of the Spirit.

 ### Further Development

-The early church continued to affirm that the Spirit is distinct and has a particular function, but also that the Trinity is inseparable and mutually indwelled one another.
+The early church continued to affirm that the Spirit is distinct and has a particular function, but was very unclear regarding the truth.
+Gregory Nazianzus, a early church father in the fourth century, said the some called the Spirit an Activity, some a Creature, some a form, others God.
 In general, the five agreed upon creeds regarding the Spirit's place in the Trinity were:

 1. The deity of the Spirit
 2. Oneness with Son and Father